 - Students must purchase their own aviation headset. - Students must provide their own transportation to Willard Airport. - Parkland College tuition waivers and/or some scholarship awards that cover tuition and fees do not include additional course fees (flight instruction fees) charged for aviation (AVI) courses. - FAA certificate knowledge tests are required for Private Pilot, Instrument Rating, Commercial Pilot certification, and Certified Flight Instructor (as applicable); an additional fee is paid at the time of examination.
 UAS certification knowledge test fee is included in the course fee for AVI 111. - AVI 111: Commercial Drove Ground School is a prerequisite to AVI 112.
-Credit is given for AVI 111 after completion of AVI 101, AVI 120, and sUAS certificate completion. - Completion of A.A.S.
+Credit is given for AVI 111 after completion of AVI 101, AVI 120, and sUAS certificate completion. - Students who enter the program with a FAA private pilot certificate will need to enroll in ALV 120 and ALV 121.
+Upon successful completion of these courses, the student will receive credit for AVI 101 and AVI 120 and may proceed to the next flight course. - Completion of the A.A.S.
 (Aviation) degree and 30 or more qualifying aviation course credit hours are required for the R-ATP certificate.
+This includes completing ESC 101 at Parkland College.
+Courses not taken from another part 141 FAA approved program will not be accepted.
+Any other courses that are taken at a part 141 FAA approved program will be reviewed for acceptance toward Parkland's R-ATP requirements.
 All students interested in the R-ATP certificate should meet with the director prior to graduation to verify that certificate requirements have been met. - Students entering the A.A.S.
 (Aviation) degree program with pilot certificates already completed should meet with the director to determine eligibility for the R-ATP certificate.